top of page

 Outreach

-Presenting on how ornithologists use specimens to study color evolution with specimens for the MSB Open Collections event in Albuquerque, NM, June 2023.
+Presenting on how ornithologists use specimens to study evolution and ecology as a featured scientist for the Field Museum's "Meet a Scientist" in July 2025.

-In addition to teaching the BioBlog course and maintaining the blog site, I contributed my own blogs.
+In addition to teaching the UNM BioBlog course and maintaining the blog site during my PhD, I contributed my own blogs.
 Here are some of my favorites:

 Predatory Songbirds: the case of the murderous tits